gagan2u2002/springboot-rest-service-withDB/README.md

 # springboot-rest-service-withDB
 This project help you to perform CURD operation on DB with Spring boot At this point it only support PostGres database.
+NO unit test case has been written.

 Following are the request we have tested using POSTMAN -
 1. http://localhost:8080/rest/employee/1  - GET Request